If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 Are You Entitled to Compensation?

-Guests are not automatically entitled to any compensation for itinerary changes but it may be possible to reclaim something from your travel insurance provider depending on the policy which has been bought.
+It may be possible to reclaim something from your travel insurance provider, depending on the policy you have bought.

-To find out more about compensation, including when you’ll be given a full refund, check out this post: Do You Get Compensation For Missed Cruise Ports?
+To find out more about compensation, including when you’ll be given a full refund, check out this post:

 Avoiding Bad Weather #2: Leave Port Earlier or Later